makandrr/ratio-simplifier/README.md

 This web application simplifies mathematical ratios while allowing for potential losses.
 Built with React and Redux Toolkit, it provides users with an intuitive platform to input parameters such as height, width, and permissible loss percentage, resulting in simplified ratios.

+A live deployment of this project can be found [here](https://makandrr.github.io/ratio-simplifier).

 ## Features

 - Input height, width, and permissible loss percentage.